NovaLynxie/CoraBot_Main/README.md

 Please note running a clean install will take a while as this uninstalls all bot dependencies and downloads a fresh install, so only use this as a last resort.

 ## YouTube music support (IMPORTANT)
-This bot will not support music playback from YouTube links going forward.
+This bot may not support music playback from YouTube links going forward.
 Please see issue #11 for more details.